How to Plan and Execute a Startup Launch

 If you’re targeting B2B or professional tools, also consider Betalist, Launching Next, and StartupBase.

-Step 5: Prepare All Launch Assets Ahead of Time
+Prepare All Launch Assets Ahead of Time

 One week before launch, finalize the following: